On the minimum bisection of random $3$-regular graphs: Introduction

-Regarding more general results, it is well known (at least since the 70's, see Fiedler~\cite{Fiedler}) that $\lambda_2n/4$ is a lower bound for the bisection width for any graph, where $\lambda_2$ is the second eigenvalue of the Laplacian of a graph.
-For random $d-$regular graphs, using Friedman's result~\cite{Friedman}, this translates into a lower bound of $\left(\frac{d}{4}-\frac{\sqrt{d-1}}{2}\right)n$, in particular, giving $0.0428 n$ for random $3-$regular graphs).
-Later, several improvements using spectral techniques for general graphs have been made: for example, Bezroukov, Els\"{a}sser, Monien, Preis and Tillich~\cite{Bezroukov} gave lower bounds of $0.082n$ on the bisection width of cubic Ramanujan graphs, but as far as we know, none of these yield improved bounds for random $d-$regular graphs.
-A different setup that received a lot of attention in recent years is the study of the minimum bisection problem in a planted bisection model: that is, given an unknown partition of the vertex set into two sets, add an edge between two vertices of the same part with probability $p^+$, and add an edge between two vertices of different parts with probability $p^- < p^+$ independently.
-An asymptotic formula for the bisection width in such a setup was found by Coja-Oghlan, Cooley, Kang and Skubch~\cite{Amin} for a sufficiently large difference of $p^+$ and $p^-$.
-In the same paper they also showed that for the two values close to each other, the minimum bisection will be different from the planted bisection.
-The results were then further extended by Sen~\cite{Sen} (for more references on the planted bisection problem see~\cite{GV15}).
+Regarding more general results, it is well known (at least since the 70's, see Fiedler~\cite{Fiedler}) that $\tfrac{\lambda_2}{4} n$ is a lower bound for the bisection width for any graph where $\lambda_2$ is the second eigenvalue of the Laplacian of the graph.
+For random $d$-regular graphs, using Friedman's result~\cite{Friedman}, this translates into a lower bound of $(\frac{d}{4}-\frac{\sqrt{d-1}}{2}) n$ (in particular, giving $0.0428 n$ for random 3-regular graphs).
+Later, several improvements using spectral techniques have been made: for example, Bezroukov, Els\"{a}sser, Monien, Preis and Tillich~\cite{Bezroukov} gave a lower bound of $0.082n$ on the bisection width of 3-regular Ramanujan graphs.